zhi-g/sublime-ensime/README.md

     * Type-aware go to definition (implemented by `ensime_go_to_definition` command: bind it yourself to your favorite hotkey or use the default `Ctrl+Click` binding on Windows/Linux or `Cmd+Click` on Mac).

-* Does not compile the project for you.
-Use one of the established build tools (Ant, Maven, SBT, etc) to do that.

-* Implements prototype support for debugging.
-At the moment you can set breakpoints, create launch configurations and step through programs in the debugger.
-This is a very early prototype, so it's unlikely that you'll be able to do anything useful with it, however it does illustrate future development directions for this plugin.
+* Implements experimental support for debugging.
+At the moment you can set breakpoints, create launch configurations, step through programs in the debugger, inspect program output, navigate stack traces and watch values of local variables.
+Things are far from smooth, but it might be worth a try.

-* Hosts ENSIME in a completely transparent fashion.
-Solves the problem of runaway processes on Windows, Linux and Mac.

 ## How to install?